StefHeijnen/BRP-BetaPictoris/README.md

 # BRP-BetaPictoris

 There are three different subdirectories.
-Each subdirectory has a different model.
+Each subdirectory has a different model, however they all have the same layout.
+It includes a chi squared fit, a MCMC fit and a figures module, which produces the final plot.
+- The initial parameters given for the chi squared fit are given by trial and error.

 Blackbody Model:
 - The values of the parameters in the MCMC fit are the resulted parameter values of the Chi Squared Fit